You are here

 17. Diagnosis not confirmed -

-A correct decision must address the criteria from DSM-IV or DSM-5, rather than the SOP definition of disease alone.
+A correct decision must address the criteria from DSM-5, rather than the SOP definition of disease alone.

 A traumatic event discussed in DSM-5 may not meet the SOP factor definition of a severe stressor.
 In this case a diagnosis can be established but the claim would be rejected as not meeting the relevant SOP factor.
 Of course all SOP factors must also be tested for a possible relationship to service.